aparna2071/MERN-stack-restaurant-application/README.md

 - Frontend tech: React JS
 - Backend tech: Node JS

 - To run this app, just unzip this zip & install node_modules on your system.
-Install MongoDB Compass & run ```node Mongo1.js``` from Terminal or CMD.
+Install MongoDB Compass & run ```node Mongo1.js``` from Terminal or CMD, so as to run the database.
 - Then, open another window of CMD & run: ```npm start``` which will start your app on the browser.

 - Let's try out the deployed version: https://mernstackrestaurant-app.netlify.app/